objcio/articles/2014-12-10-debugging-checklist.md

 ### Different Devices

 Meanwhile, there are many different devices with different capabilities.
-If you only have test on a limited number of devices, this is a potential cause of bugs.
+If you have only tested on a limited number of devices, this is a potential cause of bugs.
 The classic scenario is just testing on the simulator without having the real device.
 But even when you do test with a real device, you need to account for different capabilities.
 For example, when dealing with the built-in camera, always use methods like `isSourceTypeAvailable:` to check whether you can use a specific input source.
 You might have a working camera on your device, but it might not be available on the user's device.

 ### Mutability